dpa99c/cordova-sqlite-porter/README.md

 The JSON structure passed to the [importJsonToDb()](#importjsontodb) function is parsed in order to generate corresponding SQL commands.
 In doing so, the following optimisations have been made to minimize time taken to import large amounts of data:

-## Batch inserts
+## Batched inserts

-Using UNION SELECT syntax (see [this stackoverflow post](http://stackoverflow.com/a/5009740/777265) for details), INSERTS are grouped by up to 500 in a single SQL statement.
+Using UNION SELECT syntax (see [this stackoverflow post](http://stackoverflow.com/a/5009740/777265) for details), so if the JSON structure contains "inserts", they are grouped by up to 500 in a single SQL statement.
 This leads to significant performance gains when bulk importing data as to populate a database

 For example, in the [example project](https://github.com/dpa99c/cordova-sqlite-porter-example) illustrating use of this plugin,